Fractional CTO for startups: £2k-£5k per month

 What does a fractional CTO do for a startup?

-For a startup, a fractional CTO sets the technology architecture, makes the build-versus-buy decisions, builds the first working systems inside the product or operations stack, prepares investor-ready technical documentation, and provides ongoing technology leadership without the cost of a full-time hire.
+For a startup, a fractional CTO sets the technology architecture, makes the build-versus-buy calls, builds the first working systems inside the product or operations stack, and prepares investor-ready technical documentation.
+The point is senior technology judgement at the moments that matter, without the cost and dilution of a full-time hire.
+If you want the broader definition first, read what a fractional CTO is.

 When should a startup hire a fractional CTO?

-As early as possible, ideally before the first developer makes the first architecture decision.
-The later the architecture is set correctly, the more it costs to fix.
-Most startups benefit from a fractional CTO from the moment they have something to build.
+As early as you can, ideally before the first developer makes the first architecture decision.
+The later the architecture gets set correctly, the more it costs to fix, because every feature built on a wrong foundation has to be unpicked.
+Most startups benefit from the role the moment they have something real to build.

 Is a fractional CTO worth it for an early-stage startup?

-Yes, if the startup is technology-dependent.
-The cost of a fractional CTO at £2k per month is lower than the cost of rebuilding a poorly architected product at month eighteen.
-The first system built typically pays back the first quarter of fees through improved lead conversion or operational efficiency.
+Yes, if the startup is genuinely technology-dependent.
+The cost at £2k per month is far lower than the cost of rebuilding a poorly architected product at month eighteen.
+The first system built usually pays back the first quarter of fees on its own, through better lead conversion or operational efficiency, which is why the early engagement tends to fund the rest of it.

 Related implementation paths